 By agreeing to the transfer of your data to third parties, you also agree that third parties may be located outside the EEA.
 The privacy laws in these countries may not provide the same level of protection as in your country or EEA.
 Transfers of personal data outside the European Union will be carefully reviewed prior to the transfer taking place to ensure that they fall within the limits imposed by the GDPR.
 This depends partly on the European Commission’s judgement as to the adequacy of the safeguards for personal data applicable in the receiving country and this may change over time.

-Intra-group international data transfers will be subject to legally binding agreements referred to as Binding Corporate Rules (BCR) which provide enforceable rights for data subjects.
-If Energy shares your data outside of the EEA, Energy will rely on standard EU contractual clauses or Privacy Shield Framework that legally allow you to transfer your data and provide the right level of protection.
+If Energy shares your data outside of the EEA, Energy will rely on standard EU contractual clauses which allow the transfer of your data and provide the right level of protection.

 KNOW YOUR RIGHTS